-Wabamun Lake has been extensively monitored by Alberta Environment, and has composite lake sampling data that dates back to 1980.
-Over the years, Wabamun Lake has been sampled many different ways, likely to answer specific questions.
-For instance, there are four different codes in the Alberta Environment database denoting different spatial samplings of the lake.
+Wabamun Lake has been extensively monitored by Alberta Environment and Protected Areas, and has lake water quality data that dates back to 1980.
+Over the years, Wabamun Lake has been sampled many ways, likely to answer specific questions.
+For instance, there are four different codes in the Alberta Government database denoting different spatial samplings of the lake.

-There is composite lake data for the East Basin, West Basin and Moonlight Bay, and there is data for the Main basin, which represents composite data from the entire lake.
+There is composite lake data for the East Basin, West Basin and Moonlight Bay, and there is data for the Main Basin, which represents composite data from the entire lake.
 As this report aims to report data on Wabamun Lake as a whole, the data tables were assembled to represent the most complete, whole lake data.
 For years where both the East and West basins were sampled at the same time, the values were averaged to capture a more accurate picture of the whole lake.
 Main Basin data is reported as is, and years where only the East Basin was sampled are also reported as is (this is only the case for 1982, 2014 and 2016).
-Generally, sampling occurred once a month from May till October, however some years had more or less frequent sampling events.
-This sort of variability in sampling frequency is typical of water quality data, as well as environmental data more generally.
-Otherwise, Wabamun Lake has a remarkably complete dataset with monthly, multi-basin sampling occurring in 37 years of the past 41 years.
+Generally, sampling occurred once per month from May till October, however some years had more or less frequent sampling events.
+This sort of variability in sampling frequency is typical of water quality data, as well as environmental data in general.
+The historical water quality dataset for Wabamun Lake is remarkably consistent and complete, with monthly, multi-basin sampling occurring in 39 years of the past 43 years.